J-Wass/LegendCraft/README.md

 ##Credits

 LegendCraft was developed by LeChosenOne, and DingusBungus <br />
--With code contribution by Jonty800(who lifts) and Eeyle.
+-With code contribution by fragmer (the great), Jonty800 (who lifts) and Eeyle (who dissappeared randomly).

 LegendCraft webend was developed by Liam Stanley <br />